VaibhavSaluja10/founderlink-sprint/README.md

 ---

 ## 📄 License
-This project was developed as part of the Capgemini Sprint project.
+This project was developed as part of the Sprint project.